 There’s are really good benefits from eating kabocha.
 It’s high in beta carotene, vitamin C, vitamins B1 and B2, and more.
 Beta-carotene can be converted to vitamin A in the body and vitamin A is important for healthy white blood cells, good immunity and for vibrant eyes, skin and hair.
 It’s a good stuff! 🙂

 By the way, I gotta tell you one thing.
 Kabocha is hard, I mean, it’s really really hard to cut.
 It requires a sharp knife and strong force to cut up.
 So be careful when you cut it, okay?

 Now here’s the video for How To Make Kabocha Salad.
 And please follow my YouTube channel if you haven’t.
 I promise we’ll work harder to improve our videos.

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

-- 1 Japanese cucumber or ½ of an English cucumber
+- 1 Persian/Japanese cucumbers (or 1/2 of an English cucumber)

 - Scoop the kabocha seeds with spoon and discard them and cut into 1 inch slices.